ErikKalkoken/fynemeta/README.md

 tomlq is a small command line tool that can print a value from a TOML file.
 It's main purpose is to make it possible to use values from a TOML file in a shell script.

-All output is printed to stdout.
+The found value is printed to stdout.
 Date values are formatted as RFC3339.

-tomlq will exit with a non-zero value if it encounters an error (e.g. value not found).
-We recommend enabling the "strict error" mode in shell scripts to ensure those errors are not omitted:
+tomlq will exit with a non-zero value if it encounters an error (e.g. value not found) and print an error message to stderr.
+We recommend enabling the "strict error" mode in shell scripts to ensure those errors are handled:

 ```sh
 set -e